limegimlet/learning/_posts/2020-12-02-wheres-the-cycling.md

 ![Github heatmap](../../assets/images/2020/nov28_github_heatmap.png)

-The upshot is I could finally share some of the many Covid data explorations I've been working on since the first confinement.
+The upshot is I could finally share some of the Covid data explorations I've been working on since the first confinement.

 That being said, I'm feeling a very strong need to blog about something, _anything_,  that's not Covid.
 So expect to see a bit more variety—including more of the cycling variety—shortly!